VerKnowSys/sofin/README.markdown

 ## About:
 This software is my way of how to get reliable, updatable, bundled, closed-dependency and fully customizable software for FreeBSD servers.
+Darwin (Mac OS X) support started with version >=0.14.10

 ## Features:
 * User friendly, clean and clear colorful information.
 No magic.
 KISS and DRY driven development.
-* Simple, <1k LOC solution, based on legacy /bin/sh shell scripting language.
+* Simple, ~1k LOC solution, based on legacy /bin/sh shell scripting language.
 * Designed to work on all *BSD, but currently maintained and tested on FreeBSD only (>= 9.0-STABLE).
 * Every "software" has own definition ("def" file) with defined flat dependency list and basic data.
   Every definition is sh script itself (More in definitions/skeleton.def and definitions/defaults.def)